 We began with RIO, a free magazine about where to see and enjoy craft, now a website.
 In 2011 we piloted Flashcraft, a series of short craft exhibition/performances, in partnership with Pittenweem Arts Festival, ACTiv Inquiry theatre, Blue Iris Films and a group of enthusiastic volunteers.
 Our second Flashcraft event during the mystery tour at goNORTH 2013 was in partnership with Emergents, Wildbird arts company and drama students from Inverness College, and was considered a highlight of the festival.

 In 2012 RIO received funding from Creative Scotland for the Big Craft Give-Away, which inspired people across Scotland to enjoy and experience craft.
 The project was very successful and was nominated for a National Lottery Award in 2012 and 2013.

-During 2015/16 RIO carried out a feasibility study funded by Creative Scotland for a Craft Biennale Scotland, which will launch in 2020, and began gathering information on Scottish indigenous crafts.
+During 2015/16 RIO carried out a feasibility study funded by Creative Scotland for a Craft Biennale Scotland.
+Ideas for this new international event are being developed alongside activities to support Scottish indigenous crafts.